Other Nearby Cleanup Sites

 "Early Action" Cleanup Areas

 Early Action cleanup areas are parts of a Superfund site that may become a threat to people or the environment before the long-term cleanup is completed.
 The following areas have already begun or completed cleanup activities.

-- Slip 4 - Sediment cleanup project to remove PCB-contaminated sediments from about 4 acres of the waterway near the Boeing Plant 2 site.
+- Slip 4 - Sediment cleanup project to remove PCB-contaminated sediments from about 4 acres of the waterway near the Boeing Plant 2 site was completed in 2012.

 - Terminal 117 - Sediment and upland cleanup project to remove PCB contamination from the site of the former Duwamish Manufacturing and Malarkey Asphalt Company, in the South Park neighborhood.